 DISCUSSION

-A mathematical modelling approach was used to identify increases in the daily incidence of non-typhoidal human salmonellosis, as well as decreases in the proportion of resistant human salmonellosis following livestock antibiotic curtailment.
+A mathematical modelling approach was used to identify changes in the daily incidence of non-typhoidal human salmonellosis, as well as changes in the proportion of resistant human salmonellosis following livestock antibiotic curtailment.
 This was explored across four relevant antibiotic/livestock specific case studies.
 Scenarios with high transmission-related fitness costs of resistance (α), high efficacies of antibiotic-mediated livestock recovery (κ) and low background transmission rates of Salmonella spp. in livestock (ζ) were found to result in large increases in the daily incidence of human salmonellosis upon antibiotic curtailment.
 However, decreasing animal-to-human transmission (βHA) was found to effectively mitigate increases in the daily incidence of human salmonellosis following livestock antibiotic-curtailment.

 These reductions to βHA could take the form of interventions to increase awareness from workers in the farm-to-fork pathway to maintain good biosecurity, reducing microbial contamination on carcasses, as well as comprehensive public information campaigns to promote safe handling of food products (41, 43).
 This is a promising indication that increases in salmonellosis may be entirely controlled by ongoing efforts to ensure farm-level and post-harvest biosecurity and that the therapeutic role of livestock antibiotics to prevent disease of a livestock origin can be replaced with improved biosecurity practices (20, 44, 45).
 However, further work must be done to quantify the exact contribution of these individual interventions on the animal-to-human transmission route (46).
 This could include the integration of dynamic epidemiological models with microbial risk-assessment models of the farm-to-fork pathway (20, 47, 48).
 Additionally, incorporating economic models into future dynamic modelling could also assess the economic feasibility of achieving specific percentage reductions in transmission (49).